Central Coast residents begin 2021 with yoga | NewsChannel 3-12

 Central Coast residents begin 2021 with yoga

-NIPOMO, Calif. – Many residents in the Central Coast started 2021 with some yoga at The Yoga Shack in Nipomo.
+NIPOMO, Calif. – Many residents on the Central Coast started 2021 with some yoga at The Yoga Shack in Nipomo.

-A study from Harvard Medical School shows that yoga alleviates stress, anxiety and depression.
+A study from Harvard Medical School shows that yoga helps to alleviate stress, anxiety and depression.

 According to the study, 7.5% of U.S. adults have tried yoga at least once, and nearly 4% practiced yoga in the previous year.